 Foundation Governor - Justine Young

 I am a former pupil of the school and have lived in Birstall and Howden Clough all my life.
-I am married with two children, my eldest child, William, started at Windmill Church of England Primary in September 2013 and my daughter, Emilia, will join the school in 2016.
+I am married with two children, both of whom attend Windmill Church of England Primary School.

-I stood for the position of Parent Governor in June 2014 and was duly elected to the board.
 This is my first experience of working within the public sector and I look forward to bringing fresh ideas and unbiased opinions to the school governing body.
 My background comes from owning and operating a fireplace company, which I co-founded in 2001.
-Although new to education and the practices within, I am very experienced in Human Resources, finance, purchasing , Health and Safety and day to day operations, all of which I have performed in my career within the private sector, and still implement today.
+Although new to education and the practices within, I am very experienced in Human Resources, finance, purchasing, Health and Safety and day to day operations, all of which I have performed in my career within the private sector, and still implement today.

 As well as sitting on the governing body, I have accepted the responsibility of Health & Safety and have joined the Resources Committee, which is responsible for the finance and operation of the school.
 It is this area where I believe I can be best utilised and I am enthusiastic about driving Windmill Primary forward to provide the best possible education for all our children.